tinyheero/BICG-2016/snvs/content/lab.md

 > The depth filter is designed to filter out all variants which are called above a multiple of the mean chromosome depth, the default configuration is set to filter variants with a depth greater than 3x the chromosomal mean.
 If you are using exome/targeted sequencing data, the depth filter should be turned off...
 >
 > However in whole exome sequencing data, the mean chromosomal depth will be extremely small, resulting in nearly all variants being (improperly) filtered out.

+If you were doing this for whole genome sequencing data, then you should leave this parameter set to 0 as the depth of coverage won't be as high.

 A Strelka analysis is performed in 2 steps.
 In the first step we provide Strelka with all the information it requires to run the analysis, including the tumour and normal bam filenames, the config, and the reference genome.
 Strelka will create an output directory with the setup required to run the analysis.